First run

 Section titled “Add your data key”Open Settings (the gear in the header) and paste your free Tiingo token, then hit Test to

 confirm the key actually works before you rely on it.
-Keys are stored in backend/.env and never
+Keys are stored locally (backend/.env on a

 Ingest some data

-catalog, which every backtest reads from.
-(Intraday and crypto ingestion are
+which every backtest reads from.
+(Ticker formats, intraday, and crypto ingestion are covered in

 Run your first backtest